Solvix-dev/Farm-marketing/README.md

-# GreenSickle Agro - Farm Marketing Website
+# GreenSickle Agro and Mine - Rice & Mining Materials Website

-A modern, high-performance marketing website and admin dashboard for a farm products company built with React, TypeScript, and Tailwind CSS.
+A modern, high-performance marketing website and admin dashboard for a rice and mining materials company built with React, TypeScript, and Tailwind CSS.

 ## 🌱 Features